 a bunch of lawyers was asked to help pro bono and a good chunk agreed.

-Another group of laywers was asked to help for a sum money and most refused.
+Another group of lawyers was asked to help for money and most refused.

 When they were asked to help pro bono, social norms applied and some of them were happy to help.
 But when they were asked to help for money, the market norms applied and the sum of money seemed low compared to their hourly fee, so they refused.